pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Select`:

-1. select letter M
+1. select letter K
 2. select word graph
-3. select first symbol g
+3. select 42ª symbol K
-4. select fourth word value
+4. select 42ª word temp
-5. select from letter M to K
+5. select from symbol g to M
-6. select from symbol M to last symbol g
+6. select from symbol g to first g
-7. select from first letter g to letter K
+7. select from 1ª symbol g to letter g
-8. select from fourth symbol g to first symbol g
+8. select from first letter M to 1ª g
-9. select from line 42 to line 1
+9. select from line 42 to 1
-10. select from line number 42 to 42
+10. select from line number 42 to line 42
 11. select word [multi_word_token]
-12. select fourth word [multi_word_token]
+12. select first word [multi_word_token]

 #### Português